ch00kz/TriforceTunaWebClient/README.md

 ## How to Build

-- Open IntelliJ and click Run (configuration is setup and ready)
+- BACKEND: Open IntelliJ and click Run (configuration is setup and ready)
+- FRONTEND: Open terminal > run `npm start` (may require an `npm install` beforehand)

 ## How it works:
 1.)
 Frontend Initialization: `index.js` entry point (Loads App.js)